semantifyit/simple-upload-node-sample/README.md

 # Semantify simple node upload example

-This file shows how to upload JSON-LD annotations to semantify using the API.
+This file shows how to upload JSON-LD annotations to [semantify.it](https://semantify.it) using the API.

 ## Steps
 1. Make an account on [semantify.it](https://semantify.it).